 - After developing back problems, foot problems, arthritis starting in my hands, knees and neck, I decided to hire a cleaning lady who comes in and does the heavy work once a month.
-I live in a condo with my two cats, meet my friends for lunch or a movie, and rarely have company.
+I live in a condo with one cat, meet my friends for lunch or a movie, and rarely have company.
 So if the home is not perfect, I am not really mortified.

 And if you ever feel like you have to get the housework done but really just don’t want to do it and have no other alternatives.
 I have found that blogging is an excellent way to postpone housework.
 You have to figure out what you want to write; write and rewrite it; edit it; search for just the right photograph for it; and preview the whole thing several times.
 This could take hours!